fbpx

 We built it on the Karbon API and webhooks, with Microsoft Graph API on the SharePoint side.
 For a new contact, the folders are created within seconds.
 Additionally, on a Client Team update, permissions sync, and an email confirms it.
 Staff stopped manually creating folders.
 The firm freed up the time it used to spend coordinating “Did anyone set up the folders yet?”

-To illustrate the next layer: bringing MCP into the picture means a partner can ask the firm’s AI assistant (in natural language) to draft client status updates, surface overdue work items, or summarize the team’s week, all within Karbon.
+That’s one example.
+The next step is bringing MCP into the picture, so a partner can ask the firm’s AI assistant in natural language to complete a quick task or get the answers from the system immediately.
+For example: tell me if any client hasn’t been onboarded completely, draft client status updates, show all overdue work items, or summarize the team’s week, all within Karbon.

 What Partners Should Take From This